Current as of December 2017 | Download print version (in PDF)

 The Ley Orgánica Contra el Crimen Organizado (Organic Law against Organized Crime) provides that NPOs are "obligated subjects" of the Law, along with other entities including banks and other financial institutions, insurance companies, hotels, jewelry and antiques sellers, and casinos.
 As such, NPOs are treated as institutions susceptible to becoming instruments for money laundering and other organized crime activities.
-NPOs are therefore subject to scrutiny and surveillance by the Executive Organ in charge of the fight against organized crime, and their activities could be criminalized.
+NPOs are therefore subject to scrutiny and surveillance by the executive entity in charge of the fight against organized crime, and their activities could be criminalized.

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.

 Under LISR Article 14(3), charitable and social assistance organizations (as defined in the Income Tax regulation) are eligible for exemption from payment of income tax if they meet the following requirements:

 - Their income is obtained with the aim of furthering their charitable purpose;

 - They do not distribute earnings, profits of any kind, or any part of their assets to their founders, associates, or members; and

 - They do not make payments in the form of distribution of profits or assets (LISR Article 14(3)).